Key Quote

 WOW — COUNTER-NARRATIVE & EPISTEMIC VIOLENCE (Gayatri Spivak)

-Agard's poem is a counter-narrative — a story told from the margins that challenges the dominant version of history.
-Postcolonial theorist Gayatri Spivak coined the term epistemic violence to describe how colonial powers suppress the knowledge, histories, and voices of colonised peoples.
+Agard's poem is a counter-narrativecounter-narrative — A story that challenges or opposes the dominant or official version of events — a story told from the margins that challenges the dominant version of history.
+Postcolonial theorist Gayatri Spivak coined the term epistemic violenceepistemic violence — The suppression of knowledge systems belonging to marginalised groups to describe how colonial powers suppress the knowledge, histories, and voices of colonised peoples.
 The British curriculum Agard describes commits epistemic violence: it doesn't just ignore Caribbean history — it replaces it, making children believe there is only one history worth knowing.
 Agard's poem performs what Frantz Fanon called 'decolonisation of the mind': the process of recognising and rejecting the internalised beliefs imposed by colonial education.
 The final declaration — 'I carving out me identity' — uses the verb 'carving' to suggest that reclaiming history is not passive learning but active, physical, even violent labour.
 Identity is not given; it must be sculpted from the raw material of recovered memory.

 Key Words